 Even if your accommodation is included in your package holiday do try eating out in one of the local restaurants at least once.
 Menorca has excellent seafood of course with freshly-caught squid, mullet, prawns, mussels and sea bass on the menus.
 The island’s speciality is Caldereta de Llagosta, a tasty lobster stew.

 Eating at lunch with one of the set menus (menu del dia) is usually excellent value with wine included in a three-course meal.

 If you enjoy aperitif before dinner, then make sure you ask for a gin, made with Gin Xoriguer.
 Back in the 18th century Menorca started production of gin on the island to satisfy the demand from the British sailors.

 The Xoriguer distillery produces gin which when mixed with lemonade, makes the Menorcan drink Pomada.

-You can see what Menorca loos like on the various Menorca webcams located around the island.
+You can see what Menorca looks like on the various Menorca webcams located around the island.

 For the active who find it hard to sit still on the beach, Menorca is known for cycling and you can also play tennis or go horse-riding.

-The longest beach is 3km of white sand is at Son Bou a popular resort.
+The longest beach with its 3km of white sand is at Son Bou, a popular resort.
 The famous Cala en Porter beach bordered by two large cliffs is not far away.

 Other beach resorts are Calan Bosch and Cala Galdana on the south coast with S’Algar on the east coast.